fluxninja/aperture/docs/content/concepts/integrations/flow-control/resources/classifier.md

 :::

-If existing [Flow Labels][label] are not sufficient, Flow Classifier can be used to inject additional ones without any changes to your service.
+The _Classifier_ can be used to create additional [_Flow Labels_][label] based on request metadata without requiring any changes to your service, if the existing flow labels are not sufficient.

-A classifier is defined as a resource in a [policy][policies] and describes a set of _rules_ on how to create new flow labels based on request metadata.
-Aperture uses Envoy's [External Authorization][ext-authz] definition to describe the request metadata (more specifically, the [AttributeContext][attr-context]).
-The [INPUT section at this Rego playground][rego-playground] is an example how the request attributes may look like.
+To define a classifier, it needs to be added as a resource in a [policy][policies].
+It specifies a set of rules to create new flow labels based on request metadata.
+Envoy's [External Authorization][ext-authz] definition is used by Aperture to describe the request metadata, specifically the [AttributeContext][attr-context].
+An example of how the request attributes might look can be seen in the [INPUT section at this Rego playground][rego-playground].

 :::note

-At _feature_ [Control Points][control-point] developers already can provide arbitrary flow labels – either by setting baggage, or directly as arguments to the `Check()` call.
-Since at feature control points flow labels can be easily controlled, classifiers are available only on at _traffic_ control points.
+At _Feature_ [control points][control-point], developers can already provide arbitrary flow labels by setting baggage or directly as arguments to the Check() call.
+As flow labels can be easily provided at _Feature_ control points by the developers, _Classifiers_ are available only at _HTTP_ control points.

 :::

-Flow Labels created via Classifier are immediately available for use in other components at the same [Control Point][control-point].
-The Flow Label is also injected as baggage, so it will be available on every subsequent control point too (assuming you have [baggage propagation][baggage] configured in your system).
-If you're a [FluxNinja ARC plugin][plugin] user, such flow label will also be available in the Cloud for analytics.
+Any _Flow Labels_ created through the Classifier are immediately available for use in other components at the same [Control Point][control-point].
+Additionally, the _Flow Label_ is injected as baggage, so it will be available on every subsequent control point too (assuming you have [baggage propagation][baggage] configured in your system).
+If you're a [FluxNinja ARC plugin][plugin] user, such flow label will also be available for analytics.

 :::note

-Both these behaviours (baggage propagation and inclusion in telemetry) can be [disabled][rule].
+Both these behaviors (baggage propagation and inclusion in telemetry) can be [disabled][rule].

 :::

 :::caution

-Although Classifier is defined as a resource in a [policy][policies], Flow Labels are not namespaced in any way.
+Although Classifier is defined as a resource in a [policy][policies], _Flow Labels_ are not namespaced in any way and are shared across policies.

 :::